-Risk management is an important part of managing successful projects.
-But for many of you managing projects—whether you’re a project management professional or an accidental project manager, you might not have any formal training in risk management.
-Or, it could be time to refresh your knowledge about the fundamentals.
-Wherever you fall on the scale of risk management experience and know-how, here’s a rundown of the best practices.
+Risk management in the world of project management solutions is an important part of managing successful projects, teams and client relationships.
+But for many project managers—whether you’re a certified project management professional or an accidental project manager, you might not have any formal risk management training.
+Or, it could be time to refresh your knowledge about the fundamentals of managing risks.
+Wherever you fall on the scale of your risk management experience and know-how, here’s a rundown of the best practices.

 Let’s start at the very beginning:

 A risk is an uncertain event that, if it occurs, has a positive or a negative effect on the project’s objectives.
 In other words, a risk is anything that might happen during the planning and execution of your project that will result in a change to the project’s timescales, cost, quality or benefits.

 Risk management vs. project issues